didillysquat/VTK2022/README.md

 > **Excercise XXX**: Install cellranger.
 Find the bamtofastq executable and make sure you can get it to run.

 We won't run it on the actual data because that would take a lot of time and resources that we don't have available to us right now.
-Instead I've recreated the output files here: XXX
+Instead I've recreated the output files here: `/home/humebc/VTK_22/macparland/results/bamtofastq`

 ## Part XXX: Running cellranger count
 Now that we have the fastq files we can run the `cellranger count` program to generate the count tables.

 > **Excercise XXX**: Run `cellranger count` on one set of the fastq files.
+You'll need to use a reference transcriptome.
+These come prebuilt for certain organisms (e.g. Human) and I have already downloaded it for you.
+It is here: `/home/humebc/VTK_22/reference/refdata-gex-GRCh38-2020-A`

 An explanation of the output files can be found [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/gex-outputs)